This is a repost of an Op-Med piece that I recently wrote for Doximity. Enjoy!

 It’s fun and it’s a nice change of pace to use a different side of the brain.
 It’s an outlet for a lot of people — perhaps even therapy.

 The money a side hustle can bring in is great, but there’s definitely something to be said for the creative outlet they can provide.

 I’ve learned that medicine doesn’t have the job security people once thought.
-How many of you have known someone who had to find another position quickly because of a private equity or new health system takeover?
-Or perhaps known someone whose clinic they were employed in was simply shut down?
+How many of you have known someone who had to find another position quickly because of private equity or a new health system takeover?
+Or perhaps know someone whose clinic they were employed in was simply shut down?